vitringr/vault/nodes/Uncle Bob Clean Architecture.md

   - "[[Software Architecture]]"
 ---

-# Clean Architecture
+# Uncle Bob Clean Architecture

-[[Software Design]] approach emphasizing separation of concerns and independence of components.

-Organizes code into layers with clear purpose and boundaries.
+[[Software Design]] that organizes code into layers with a clear purpose and boundaries.

 ---

+_My experience with this approach is that it does not solve more problems than it creates._

 ## Layered Structure